AnthonyGolovin/my-first-webpage/README.md

 # _My First Webpage_

-#### _This is the first webpage that I created for the purpose learning web development, Webdev practice 05.28.2019_
+#### _This is the first webpage that I created for the purpose learning web development, my-first-webpage v1.0.0 05.28.2019_

-#### By _**Anthony Golovin and Kelar Crisp**_
+#### By _**Anthony Golovin and Saswati Patra**_

 ## Description

-_The purpose in the creation of this website was to hone in and practice the skills we have learned in our first day at Epicodus, as well as expand our knowledge and try new things so that coding becomes our second nature. _
+_The purpose in the creation of this website was to hone in and practice the skills we have learned in our first day at Epicodus, as well as expand our knowledge and try new things so that coding becomes our second nature.
+This webpage is all about my favorite things to do and few other web links of things I like. _

 ## Setup/Installation Requirements

-* _1. Create a folder on your desktop_
-* _2. Open the Terminal (Mac) or Git Bash (PC) and enter the folder you just created (ls > cd Desktop > cd [New Folder]).
+* _1. Open the Terminal (Mac) or Git Bash (PC)
-* _3. Then in your terminal type "git init"_
-* _4. Afterwards type "git clone https://github.com/AnthonyGolovin/my-first-webpage"_
+* _2. Go to the dir. where you would like to install the file. (for ex. computer-name:~ Guest$ cd desktop
+* _3. To make a copy of a repository from Github on a local machine computer-name:desktop Guest$ git clone https://github.com/AnthonyGolovin/my-first-webpage).
-* _5. And lastly a new file should appear named "my-first-webpage", simply click on it._
+* _4. Hola a new file should appear named "my-first-webpage", simply click on the HTML file. _

 ## Known Bugs